 It’s gorgeous strolling along the 13th Century cobbles surrounded by beautiful architecture that’s withstood the test of time and wars, it’s just amazing to experience.
 And spent several days walking around the alleyways taking photos.

-Many ornamented tenement buildings adorn the square including prominent Renaissance building that captivates any visitor.
+Many ornamented tenement buildings adorn the square including a prominent Renaissance building that captivates any visitor.

 Lublin Castle and Museum

-On a Thursday in March, entry is free.
-However, you still pay 10PLN for entry to the Holy Trinity Chapel and Tower (Donjon); usually 20PLN entry on other days (the Chapel is closed on Monday’s).
+On a Thursday in March, entry to the castle is free.
+However, you still pay 10PLN for entry to the Holy Trinity Chapel and Tower (Donjon) – usually 20PLN entry on other days.

-Since then, the museum includes a rich and impressive collection of art representing national and European heritage.
+Since then, the museum has included a rich and impressive collection of art representing national and European heritage.

 The earliest building in the castle dates back to the 13th Century.